michaelnordmeyer/jekyll-theme-mnc/README.md

   - `head.html` – Code-block that defines the `<head></head>` in *default* layout.
   - `header.html` – Defines the site's main header section.
 By default, pages with a defined `title` attribute will have links displayed here.
   - `search-duckduckgo.html` – Renders DuckDuckGo custom search.
-  - `social.html` – Renders social-media icons based on the `jekyll-theme-mnc:social_links` data in the config file.
+  - `social.html` – Renders social-media icons based on the `jekyll-theme-mnc.social_links` data in the config file.

 ### Sass